 However, with the improvement of cloud and AI technology, new trends like AI-backed SaaS and vertical SaaS applications will continue changing the digital landscape.

-Q: How do SaaS companies measure success?
+Q: How do SaaS companies ensure customer retention?